Health, safety and wellbeing for staff

 We are very aware that members of our staff with an underlying health condition may be very concerned about the impact of Coronavirus on their health.

 Reporting to your line manager / Head of Department (HoD) and working from home: It is really important that if you have an underlying health condition (or are living with someone with one) that may affect your risk to Coronavirus, that you raise this confidentially with your line manager / HoD.
 They will talk with you about how you might work from home, which might include taking on some different duties if it would enable you to do so.
 If you are working from home while isolating in line with the above guidance you will be paid your normal pay in line with your contract.
 The information about your underlying health condition will be maintained confidentially.
+Find out the latest information about working from home here.

 If not able to work from home: If you are unable to work the University has exceptionally agreed for you to be paid Emergency Paid leave.